Nophlock/Python-3D-Engine/readme.md

 - Python 3.91

 ## Run
 Just type in "python engine.py" in the engine folder and it should run.
-By default it will try to load "data/models/iqms/mrfixit/mrfixit.iqm" in the engine folder which is not provided in this repository, since I don't know if I'm allowed to.
-You can grab the Model from the [SDK](https://github.com/lsalzman/iqm) and place it at the named position.
+You can grab an IQM-Model to test things from the [SDK](https://github.com/lsalzman/iqm) and place it somewhere.
+You can use then the IQMLoader to load and display the model (for example just replace it in the scene_manager.py)